debleehall/readme-generator/README.md

   The user will need to clone the repository and download Node, The application also requires inquirer.

   ## Usage
   Use inquirer from the command line and answer questions about your project.
+Watch how it works! https://watch.screencastify.com/v/QWhnmq30kPVytbrYHJPy

   ## License
   This project is license under MIT